IBM/real-time-payments/README.md

 ## Using the Application

-The application emulates a bank's online application.
+The application emulates a bank's online.
 Using your favorite browser, launch the application and choose "i'm new here".
 Enter a first name, last name, user name and any password.

 If the specified user name exists, the user will be redirected to the standard login process.
 Otherwise the application will create two new accounts, checking and savings, by calling the 'core banking system' database, and put some money in each account.
 The application will also create a Participant by calling FTM's CXCParticipant (POST) API.